Standards and safeguarding

 National Star carefully chooses people who work with us, making sure we know what they have done in the past and if they have been in trouble with the police.

-National Star also has a Safeguarding Policy to make sure that we do the right things.
+Read National Star’s Safeguarding Policy, Welsh Safeguarding Policy and Safeguarding Procedures to make sure that we do the right things.
 We regard the protection of children and adults at risk as a priority, and are committed to safeguarding.

 Our policy states that:

 - The protection of children, young people and adults at risk is everyone’s responsibility

 - National Star will follow statutory and specialist guidelines in working with children, young people and adults at risk

 - National Star will seek to support all those affected by abuse